home-assistant/developers.home-assistant/docs/llm_tools_invocation.md

         ]
 ```

-You may need some additional processing.

-Pass the list to your LLM according to the API specification.
+Refer to the LLM API specification for the correct format.

-## Step 3.
-Call the tool
+## Calling the tool

 When the LLM response indicates it wants to call a tool, you need to prepare the `llm.ToolInput` object, then execute the `llm.async_call_tool` function.